getredash/redash/docs/setup.rst

 Once you created the instance with either the image or the script, you should have a running re:dash instance with everything you need to get started.
-You can even login to it with the user "admin" (password:
+You can now login to it with the user "admin" (password:
 "admin").
 But to make it useful, there are a few more steps that you need to manually do to complete the setup: